 (5) The summoning officer or judge may require an applicant to provide evidence on oath or in a statutory declaration to substantiate the grounds on which the person seeks to be excused.

-[Section 34F inserted by No. 13 of 2011 s.
+[Section 34F inserted: No. 13 of 2011 s.
 34.]

 34G.
 General powers to excuse summoned people